-Ms. McCord Larsen's professional choral affiliations have included memberships in the Dale Warland Singers, Los Angeles Master Chorale and I Cantori.
+Ms. McCord Larsen's professional choral affiliations include former memberships in the Dale Warland Singers, Los Angeles Master Chorale and the chamber vocal ensemble, I Cantori.
 She is also a featured soloist in I Cantori ‘s A Choir of Angels recording of Early Music of the Americas.

-A versatile singer with many years of film and commercial experience, Ms. McCord Larsen is a member of SAG/AFTRA and has performed on various motion picture sound track recordings including Empire of the Sun, Hook, Grand Canyon, Simple Twist of Fate and Star Trek Generations.
+A versatile singer with many years of film and commercial experience, Ms. McCord Larsen is an active member of SAG/AFTRA and can be heard on numerous motion picture sound track recordings including Almost and Angel, Bram Stoker's Dracula, Empire of the Sun, Grand Canyon, Hook, Simple Twist of Fate and Star Trek Generations.

 Prior to her recent relocation to the Central Coast region of California, Ms. McCord Larsen served on the voice faculty at University of Northwestern-St. Paul where she taught private and class voice for nineteen years.
 She also was a member of the voice faculty at Glendale Community College in Southern California.
-Ms. McCord Larsen is an active member of the National Association of Teachers of Singing (NATS), a judge/clinician for vocal Solo and Ensemble competitions including the Minnesota Music Teachers Association, Thursday Musical and Schubert Club, and holds both a Bachelor of Arts degree in Music from the University of California-Santa Barbara and a Master of Fine Arts degree from California Institute of the Arts.
+A teacher and vocal coach of various singing styles, Ms. McCord Larsen maintains an active membership with the National Association of Teachers of Singing (NATS) and has sent award-winning students to state-sponsored competitions since 1997.
+She has extensive experience as a vocal contest judge and clinician for Solo and Ensemble competitions including the Minnesota Music Teachers Association, Thursday Musical and Schubert Club.
+Ms. McCord Larsen holds both a Bachelor of Arts degree in Music from the University of California-Santa Barbara and a Master of Fine Arts degree from California Institute of the Arts.